 Drop them in the same folder as the game.

+The game is old and your computer is new.
 Disable sounds by adding /n to the command line when starting the game.

 You need to run OpenLiero.exe instead of Liero.exe.

-The next step was the development of the first working clones of the game.
-The most notable were Wurmz! by Patrys, LOSP by Gliptic, LieroX by JasonB and Gusanos by Basara (not to forget, NiL which was the earliest clone, and the first Liero for Linux).
-All these projects took the game in new directions.
-Most of them highly moddable, some with multiplayer features.
-It is also worth mentioning that inumerable attempts to build other clones were started - and abandoned, including 3D clones, Wii versions and anything you can think of.
+The next step in the evolution of the game was the development of the first working clones.
+The most notable were Wurmz! by Patrys, LOSP by Gliptic, LieroXtreme by JasonB and Gusanos by Basro (Mario Carbajal), and let's not to forget NiL which was the very first clone of the all, and the first Liero for Linux, but was not widely played.
+All these projects took the game their own slightly divergent directions and with most of them being highly moddable, some with multiplayer features.
+It is also worth mentioning that innumerable clones projects were begun and abandoned by as many individuals, including 3D clones, Wii versions and anything you can think of.